kleinweb/laminas-validator-extensions/README.md

 ### `OneOf`

-`Alley\Validator\OneOf` validates whether an array of scalar values of contains the input.
-The input passes validation if it is found within the array.
+`Alley\Validator\OneOf` validates whether an array of scalar values contains the input.

 `OneOf` is a simpler version of `\Laminas\Validator\InArray` that accepts only scalar values in the haystack and does only strict comparisons.
 In return, it produces a friendlier error message that lists the allowed values.

-`OneOf` contains a `::create()` named constructor for initializing a validator directly from the haystack.
+`OneOf` contains a `::create()` named constructor for initializing an instance directly from the haystack.

 #### Supported Options